Defect binding-unbinding transition in active nematic membranes: Introduction

 Biological tissues and cell membranes, which serve as the arena for such active behaviors, possess intriguing mechanical properties.
 While tissues exhibit elastic responses on short timescales, they behave macroscopically as viscous fluids on longer timescales associated with development and regeneration, driven by cell rearrangement and remodeling~\cite{wang2020anisotropy, petridou2019fluidization, chen2022self}.
 Indeed, many biological interfaces, such as developing epithelial tissues, display fluid-like characteristics, where shape deformation is intimately coupled with internal flow~\cite{etournay2016tissueminer, erdemci2021effect}.
 This nature of a flowing, deformable membrane is an indispensable element for the physical understanding of biological morphogenesis.

-Previous research has explored active matter dynamics on deformable membranes or coupled to geometry~\cite{mietke2019self, bacher2019computational, vafa2022active, al2023morphodynamics}.
+Previous research has explored active matter dynamics on deformable membranes or coupled to geometry~\cite{mietke2019self, bacher2019computational, vafa2022active, al2023morphodynamics, al2021active, salbreux2022theory}.
 Notable examples include frameworks linking curvature dynamics to defects and cell growth~\cite{vafa2022active}, instability analyses of active nematic surfaces~\cite{al2023morphodynamics}, and defect-mediated morphogenesis driven by polar order~\cite{hoffmann2022theory} or on fixed curved manifolds~\cite{wang2023patterning}.
+Recent developments have further advanced the nematohydrodynamics on deformable surfaces using various theoretical and numerical approaches~\cite{nitschke2025active, mirza2025variational, zhu2025active}.
+Additionally, the interplay between topology and morphology has been investigated in self-deforming active shells~\cite{metselaar2019topology} and patterned epithelial layers~\cite{khoromskaia2023active}.
 Despite these advances, the role of anisotropic coupling between the orientational degrees of freedom and the membrane curvature remains a critical yet unexplored frontier in the physics of active nematic membranes.
 In such systems, the energetic significance of the director's alignment relative to the principal curvatures~\cite{uchida2002dynamics} is expected to fundamentally alter the active defect dynamics.

 In this paper, we simulate a minimal model of an active nematic membrane with an anisotropic coupling, extending the Ginzburg-Landau framework established for passive systems~\cite{uchida2002dynamics} to the active regime.
 Using this model, we demonstrate an activity-induced transition of defect structures from a curvature-dominated regime to an activity-dominated regime.
 We show that the critical threshold for this transition obeys a specific scaling law, $\zeta_c \propto \alpha^2 / \kappa$.
 Furthermore, we find that the activity-dominated regime is characterized by significant correlations between the membrane geometry and director walls~\cite{thampi2014instabilities}.
 Specifically, these walls induce wave-like curvature profiles, providing a mechanism for dynamic coupling between order and shape in active surfaces.